 Ready, Down, Hut!

-Gold also seems pretty active in the community as well; not only can you catch what cons he’s going too by checking out his Twitter Feed, but he also has his very own website.
-In addition, he was one of the furry writers that helped to host RAWR, a getaway-like event that’s focused on assisting other furry writers improve their craft.
+Gold also seems pretty active in the community as well.
+Not only can you catch what cons he’s going too by checking out his Twitter Feed, but he also has his very own website.
+In addition, he was one of the furry writers that helped to host RAWR, a getaway-like event that’s focused on helping other furries improve their writing.

 A Furred Flash

 While Eduardo Soliz might not be the juggernaut of the furry fiction world that Gold is, he’s no less got some interesting things about him.

 Not only does he have his own blog that seems to be updated frequently, but he’s also got some podcasts series that he runs as well.
 There’s 300 Seconds With Eduardo Soliz, a personal podcast where he talks about various topics; Super Short Story Time with Eduardo Soliz that’s hosted on SoundCloud and features him reading his own fiction; and then there’s Con Talk where he talks about fan conventions in the San Antonio area as well as other geeky topics.

 Soliz seems to host most, if not all, of his fiction on his personal blog that doubles as his own personal site, and from what I’ve seen it covers multiple genres as well as some featuring non furry characters.

 One of my favorites was “First Impressions”, where a wolf brings a deer home for dinner…and boy does Soliz have fun with the potential pun lying in wait there.